 This scenario benefits the IoT System Integrators to a substantial degree.
 While the potential for IoT service revenues in each of these areas may be individually quite small, the aggregation of potential among these areas is substantial, this coupled with the power for scale and flexibility that virtualized network equipment brings a whole new dimension to the cellular IoT market.
 The acquisition of Affirmed by Microsoft for $1.35B and Ericsson’s purchase of Cradlepoint for $1.1B further validates that innovative solutions for connectivity create massive value.

 Juniper Research expects the industrial sector to comprise 63% of the IoT market next year.
 Within 4 years, the industrial sector is expected to account for over 70% of the Internet of Things.
-This will be the highest growing sector for IoT during this period, owing partly to the rapid expansion of use cases.
+This will be the highest growing sector for IoT during this period, owing partly to the rapid expansion of Applications.

 Within the industrial sector, we’re seeing innovation at all levels of the IoT, increasing the number of services on offer to IoT end-users.
 Established IoT service providers have become specialists in certain industries, like Tata Communications in automotive and Speedcast in maritime.

 However, these are large sectors that are anticipated to account for substantial proportions of the IoT in the future, given the early adoption and the substantial user bases.
 We have already seen that IoT System Integrators are not going to take this approach.
 They will be best positioned to capitalize on the aggregate potential of these applications.